DoganM95/SJ1-Touch-Module/README.md

 # Intro

-This module adds touch based solder functionality to the awgem sj1 soldering iron, so that the tip only heats set temperature, when the iron is picked up by hand (using a capacitive touch sensor), and cuts power to the tip otherwise.
+This module adds touch based control to the awgem sj1 soldering iron.
+The tip only heats to the farget temperature, while being held by hand, see demo below.

 ## Visual Overview